Philosophy

 Preschool Highlights

-• Flexible scheduling, including extended care
+- Flexible scheduling, including extended care as part of tuition

-• Low child-teacher ratio (6:1)
+- Low child-teacher ratio (6:1)

-• Four classrooms to facilitate age-appropriate learning
+- Four classrooms to facilitate age-appropriate learning

-• Daily excursion to Golden Gate Park and surrounding gardens
+- Daily excursion to Golden Gate Park and surrounding gardens